SANdood/Ecobee-Suite/README.md

 - Option to override fan minutes per hour during Vacation hold
 - Enable during specific Location Modes or when thermostat is in specific Program
 - Temporarily Disable app without having to delete and recreate!

+## <a name="smart-mode-sa">`Smart Mode` Handler</a> (NEW!)
+This (new) Helper will automatically change Ecobee Thermostats' Mode based on external temperature changes.
+Generally, the intention is to run Cool or Heat only modes when the outside temperatures might otherwise cause cycling between Heat/Cool if "Auto" were selected.
+Can also be used to turn the HVAC off when outdoor temperatures warrant leaving the windows open.

+**Features**
+* Choose from only the Modes that are configured on the thermostat (Auto, Aux_Heat, Cool, Heat, Off)
+* Choose from 4 possible temperature sources:
+  * Zip Code (SmartThings Location or manually specified Zip Code) - uses SmartThings embedded support for WeatherUnderground data
+  * Any SmartThings Temperature Sensor
+  * The Ecobee-supplied outdoor Weather Temperature (note, this is notoriously bad data for most people, unless you live within a couple of miles of the weather sources Ecobee uses)
+  * A nearby WeatherUnderground Personal Weather Station (pws) (the app will help locate nearby pws's)
+* Optionally deliver Notifications whenever the thermostat(s) mode is changed
+* Use a single instance (below, above and between temperatures), or create multiple instances

+Many thanks to @JustinL for the original idea, the starting code base, and beta testing for this new Smart Mode Helper.

 ## <a name="features-smart-room-sa">`Smart Room` Handler</a>
 The `ecobee Suite Smart Room` Helper SmartApp will automate a normally unused room, Activating it one or more of the Doors associated with the Smart Room are left open for a configurable number of minutes, and Deactivating it when all the Doors are closed for a configurable number of hours.